shaferskylar99/premierleague2020-2021/README.md

 6. West Ham took 6th, rising as well, taking a spot in the Europa League from the hands of Tottenham and Arsenal, traditionally top 6 clubs.

 So what do all of these teams have in common?
-They all have a notably unique style that we have previously discussed that set them apart from other clubs.
-Leicester and West Ham beat the teams they are supposed to beat, but they do it with tweaks to their system that make them somewhat unconventional.
+They all have a notably unique style or identity that we have previously discussed that set them apart from other clubs.
+Leicester and West Ham usually beat the teams they are supposed to beat and usualluy lose to who they expect to, but they do it with tweaks to their system that make them somewhat unconventional.
 Brighton and Leeds are small teams that aren't afraid to aggressively move numbers forward, making them distinct from the other small teams who prefer to pack it into defense and take their few chances.
 Chelsea, as we've discussed, are a big team who plays a unique style, particularly in their defensiveness as well as their use of wing backs, with Tuchel known as an interesting tactician.
 Finally, Manchester City, with Pep Guardiola, a well-known genius in terms of his style of play.
 Manchester City are a top team in the world, and a large part of that is the work of Pep in teaching his particular style.

 An honorable mention will be Liverpool, who won the league in the previous season, and struggled with injuries throughout this one on a scale no other top team faced, still taking 3rd.
 They are tactically unique, and have been very, very successful in Klopp's era.

 At some point you have to push numbers forward to pursue chance creation, it's a matter of deciding when you can do so to maximize return and minimize the risk of conceding a goal yourself.
 Clearly, when clubs make their own choices based on unique ideas, they tend to find the most success.
 I think that is a beautiful part of football.

-## 6. Manchester United Needs Direction

-Sample anomaly, no real connection to the others, a club lacking direction

-## 7. Conclusion
+## 6. Conclusion

 I hope you enjoyed, and let me know if you'd like me to make more!
 I think doing Serie A next could be interesting, especially considering the tactics of Atalanta.
 Let me know if you want me to do one for next season as well, so I can talk about Brentford, another interesting lower-half team that is willing to take chances, which you love to see!